ylyy93/my_blog/_posts/python/2019-11-16-pick-up-python-immediately.md

 * indent (4 spaces)
 * can assign function
 * `g, h = min,max`
-* can pass function name as an argument
+* can pass function name as an argument, or even output a function

 ```python
 from math import pi